 Good luck trying to find anything like that at Safeway.
 Customers would come back year after year - loyal and hooked on Bos' (BIG) Blueberries.
 We shipped our berries all across Canada for family, friends and friends of family.
 So, what was it like growing up on a blueberry farm?
 Let me first share the not-so-perky bits, and end with the best part of all.

 NOT-SO-PERKY Blueberry everything!

 Homemade blueberry jam, blueberry pie, blueberry smoothies, blueberry honey and blueberry wine --- eventually the novelty of blueberries wore off.
 Starlings!
 These birds would come in flocks the size of large clouds and destroy the berries.
-Myself and my 2 sisters would have to go out in to the fields at dusk, banging on pots and pans trying and scare them away.
-Bee hives.
+My 2 sisters and I would have to go out into the fields at dusk, banging on pots and pans trying and scare them away.
+Beehives.
 We brought them in to pollinate the blueberry flowers in the spring.
 Being a kid, I always ran around outside in bare feet.
 I can't count the number of times I got stung on my foot.
 Long busy hot days during berry picking season.
-I had to pick berries, and when I wasn't picking them I was cleaning them, and when I wasn't cleaning them I was going with my Dad to the Blueberry Co-op, or taking care of customers, or out in the field banging on pots and pans.
+I had to pick berries, and when I wasn't picking them I was cleaning them, and when I wasn't cleaning them I was going with my Dad to the Blueberry Co-op or taking care of customers, or out in the field banging on pots and pans.

 PERKS Blueberry everything!